sujanchhetri/IMDBscrape/README.md

 A scraper made with request-promise,cheerio,json2csv and NODE.js

 ## This scrapper scrapes data of a movie and put it into a .csv format,
-## Also let's you to download poster
+## Also let's you to download the movie poster

 ### Dependencies
 * request-promise `npm i request-promise`